This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Make a Double Boiler

-Fill a small saucepan with 1 inch of water and place a heat-safe bowl over the top of the pot.
+Fill a small saucepan with 1 inch of water, then place a heat-safe bowl on top of the pot.
 Bring the water to a boil.
 The steam from the boiling water will gently melt the chocolate chips.
 Alternatively, you can use a microwave to melt the chocolate in 30-second increments.

 Note: If the melted chocolate isn’t easy to work with, add a teaspoon of coconut oil and stir again.
 It will thin out the consistency, making it easier to pour.